eunos-1128/openstructure/modules/doc/actions.rst

    * "reference_chains": Chain names of reference
    * "model_chains": Chain names of model
    * "chem_groups": Groups of polypeptides/polynucleotides from reference that
-     are considered chemically equivalent.
+     are considered chemically equivalent, i.e. pass a pairwise sequence identity threshold that can be controlled with --chem-group-seqid-thresh.
      You can derive stoichiometry from this.
 Contains only chains that are considered in chain mapping, i.e. pass a size threshold (defaults: 6 for peptides, 4 for nucleotides).
    * "chem_mapping": List of same length as "chem_groups".
 Assigns model chains to the respective chem group.
 Again, only contains chains that are considered in chain mapping.
+That is 1) pass the same size threshold as fo chem_groups
+     2) can be aligned to any of the chem groups with a sequence identity threshold that can be controlled by --chem-map-seqid-thresh.
-   * "unmapped_mdl_chains": Model chains that could be considered in chain mapping but could not be mapped to any chem group.
-Depends on --chem-map-seqid-thresh and a mapping for each model chain can be enforced by setting it to 0.
+   * "unmapped_mdl_chains": Model chains that could be considered in chain mapping, i.e. are long enough, but could not be mapped to any chem group.
+     Depends on --chem-map-seqid-thresh.
+A mapping for each model chain can be enforced by setting it to 0.
    * "chain_mapping": A dictionary with reference chain names as keys and the mapped model chain names as values.
-Missing chains are either not mapped (but present in "chem_groups", "chem_mapping") or were not considered in chain mapping (short peptides etc.)
+Missing chains are either not mapped (but present in "chem_groups", "chem_mapping"), were not mapped to any chem group (present in "unmapped_mdl_chains") or were not considered in chain mapping (short peptides etc.)
    * "aln": Pairwise sequence alignment for each pair of mapped chains in fasta format.